Timothylock/Pi-Home-Automation/README.md

 ```
 and add
 ```
+sleep(10)
-cd /home/pi/Tim-Pi-Home-Monitoring
+cd /home/pi/Tim-Pi-Home-Monitoring/
+python flaskServer.py &
 python PiMonitoring.py &
 ```
 replacing the directory with your own of course.
 Don't forget the '&'!
 It makes the script run in the background rather than hanging the startup.
+I used sleep as my Pi takes a bit more time to establish a network connection.